September 2025 CVIDS Newsletter

 CVIDS' April 2025 Meeting

 Our April 2025 meeting took place on Saturday, April 12th, in the Wilton Community Room in Wilton, IA.
 Sherry Moffit presented on "Photographing Daylilies - Tips for Amateurs".
 Subsequently, Sue Kramer and Colleen Hansen gave an overview of the 2025 Daylily Club Plants.
 Here is the final list (April 7th) for the 2025 daylily club plants to be distributed at our May 17th meeting in West Liberty.
 Members qualifying for the daylily and iris club plants are listed here.
 The afternoon concluded with a business meeting, during which a second vote was passed, allowing the Bylaws to be amended to read "Article VI, Section 2.
 To conduct Society business at a meeting, the majority of those in attendance, including those attending meetings via Zoom, will constitute a quorum".
 Click here for the agenda.
-The minutes will be posted as soon as they become available.
+The minutes, less the total amount in our club treasury, can be accessed here.
+Please consult an August 20th email from Diane Derganz for complete minutes.
+Thank you, Cari, for recording the minutes!

 We're Still Looking for Volunteers